fameteor/KAI-pons-dictionnaries/README.md

-# KAI-PONS-translator
+# KAI-pons-dictionnaries
-KAIos application to get translations using the PONS dictionnary.
+KAI os application to get translations using the PONS dictionnary.

 This application uses the PONS dictionnary API (https://en.pons.com/p/online-dictionary/developers/api).
 You need first to create a free account and get a credential from PONS and create a `0_credential.js` file in the `application` directory containing the line : `const authenticationKey = "my_PONS_account_credential"`.